arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-13.md

   bananas</gardenPathSentence>`<sup>1</sup>
 * `<well>well</well>`

+<sup>1</sup> Parsing a [Garden Path Sentence][garden-path-sentence] is
+really a topic on its own.

 For the sake of simplicity, we won't support nested nodes nor attributes.

-(<sup>1</sup> By the way: parsing a [Garden Path Sentence][garden-path-sentence] is really a topic on its own).

-Let's say that parsing nodes should give us back instances of this
+Let's say that parsing nodes should give us back instances of this record:
-record:

 ```fsharp
 type Node =